Introduction to overlay-kit

 Any component that renders above the screen can be an overlay.

-Let’s create a simple confirmation dialog using MUI’s Dialog
+Let’s create a simple confirmation dialog using MUI’s Dialog component.

 import Button from '@mui/material/Button';